-Criminal prosecutions in the UK for Health and Safety (H&S) offences and Corporate Manslaughter can be extremely high profile due to the significant levels of fine imposed and the lasting damage to the organisation's reputation.
-H&S criminal prosecutions can also be brought against individuals in an organisation with the most serious offences resulting in imprisonment.
+Criminal prosecutions in the UK for Health and Safety offences and Corporate Manslaughter can be extremely high profile due to the significant levels of fine imposed and the lasting damage to the organisation's reputation.
+Health and Safety criminal prosecutions can also be brought against individuals within an organisation with the most serious offences resulting in imprisonment.

-The sentencing guidelines for H&S and Corporate Manslaughter offences came into force for all cases sentenced in the Criminal Courts on or after 1 February 2016 irrespective of when the incident/breach of duty occurred.
+The sentencing guidelines for Health and Safety and Corporate Manslaughter offences came into force for all cases sentenced in the Criminal Courts on or after 1 February 2016 irrespective of when the incident / breach of duty occurred.
 These guidelines apply in England and Wales and the Scottish Criminal Courts also have full regard to them when handing down fines following successful prosecutions.

-These new guidelines are highly significant as they allow for far higher, potentially multimillion pound fines, for large organisations.
-The highest fines can be up to

-£20 million for high culpability Corporate Manslaughter cases.
+These guidelines are highly significant as they allow for high, potentially multi-million-pound fines, for large organisations.
+The highest fines can be up to £20 million for high culpability Corporate Manslaughter cases.

-Sentencing Guidelines - in operation
+Sentencing Guidelines